 Moral of the story, don't let your body suffer.
 Keep an eye on your team mates but also the opposing team.
 You may not win the Airsoft war but you win the battle against dehydration!

 An Airsoft gun in prime condition will always help you achieve your team's goal.
 Not taking care of it, i.e., dirt inside the barrel or not lubricating your gun will cause damage to the internals.

-You're in luck as I've already written up many ways to keep your airsoft guns in prime condition.
-I cover how to clean your inner barrel, how to lubricate your gun, taking care of your magazine and unjamming your replica.
+You're in luck as we've already written up many ways to keep your airsoft guns in prime condition.
+We cover how to clean your inner barrel, how to lubricate your gun, take care of your magazine, and unjamming your replica.